vladyslavkuliani/angular-pokemon-crud-lab/readme.md

 ## Getting Started

-1. Fork this repo, and clone it into your `wdi` folder on your local machine.
+1. Clone this into your `wdi` folder on your local machine.
 2. Change directories into `angular-routing-lab`.
 3. Run `budo -P --host=localhost --open` from the Terminal to start your server and open your app in the browser.
 1. Include `ngRoute`: